 Jennifer Apell is an Assistant Professor in the Department of Civil and Urban Engineering.
 She joined the Tandon faculty in Spring 2020.
 Her group uses a combination of laboratory experiments, field studies, and computer-based modeling to understand the environmental fate of organic pollutants.
 In laboratory studies, the mechanisms governing the transport, partitioning, and transformation of organic pollutants are studied.
 Field studies are used to collect actual environmental data and to investigate how these pollutants behave in complex environmental systems.
 These observations can be combined in computer-based models to determine the relative importance of the identified mechanisms and predict the fate of the organic pollutants in the environment and their removal in water treatment systems.
 The ultimate goal of this research is to protect ecosystem and human health.

-Research Interests: Measurement of organic pollutants in the natural environment, photodegradation of organic pollutants, bioaccumulation of pollutants in aquatic organisms such as fish, water and wastewater treatment systems that use ultraviolet light and advanced oxidation processes, developing models that can describe these processes
+Research Interests: Sustainability, measurement of organic pollutants in the natural environment, photodegradation of organic pollutants, bioaccumulation of pollutants in aquatic organisms such as fish, water and wastewater treatment systems that use ultraviolet light and advanced oxidation processes, developing models that can describe these processes

 ETH Zurich (Switzerland) 2017 - 2019

 University of Florida 2009